hpesoj/gsl-pointers/README.md

 ## Tutorial

 For this demonstration, we will create a type that can be used to create a tree of connected nodes.
 Nodes will not own other nodes, but will instead keep non-owning references to other nodes.
+The client is in charge of ensuring that references aren't left dangling.
 Each node will have zero or one parent and zero or more children.
 For simplicity, we will not attempt to prevent cycles from being formed.

 With only pointers and references in our arsenal, we might start with something like this: